Parallel Parking for Dummies: Tips and Step-by-Step InstructionsUpdated Nov. 20, 2020

 How to pull out from parallel parking

-Thankfully, pulling out of parallel parking spot is much easier than getting in to start with.
+Thankfully, pulling out of a parallel parking spot is much easier than getting in to start with.
 Though, it can still be a challenge.
 Follow these guidelines to drive out of a parallel parking spot:

 Make sure your wheels are straight.